vamshiamruthapu/coverage/core-java-modules/core-java-spotbugs/SPOTBUGS.md

 ## 1. Overview
-In this quick tutorial, we are going to see how to perform bugs detection in a java application using SpotBugs and Maven.
+In this quick tutorial, we will see how to perform bug detection in a Java application using SpotBugs and Maven.

-[SpotBugs](https://spotbugs.github.io/) is a program which uses [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) to look for bugs in Java code.
-It is a free software, distributed under the terms of the GNU Lesser General Public License.
+[SpotBugs](https://spotbugs.github.io/) is a program that uses [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) to look for bugs in Java code.
+It is free software, distributed under the terms of the GNU Lesser General Public License.
 SpotBugs is a fork of [FindBugs](https://findbugs.sourceforge.net/) which is no longer maintained.

+Spotbugs can be used as a standalone application, as well as through several integrations including Maven, Gradle, Eclipse, and IntelliJ.
+In this tutorial, we are focusing on Maven integration.

-You need to have at least Java 8 to run SpotBugs, but you can analyze programs written with older versions of Java.
+You need at least Java 8 to run SpotBugs, but you can analyze programs written with older versions of Java.

 ## 2. Version check
 This tutorial has been tested with the following tools :